crabcatcher0/sql_Crab/README.md

 ## Features

 - Create tables with an auto-incrementing primary key.
-- Add columns to existing tables with specified data types.
+- Classes mapped to the table name.
 - Define columns with data types like `VARCHAR` and `INTEGER`.